|

 (Fire Brigades Division), Cleland House, Page Street, London S.W.1 were

-pouring out thick and fast, most of which were also duplicated to "The Chief
+pouring out thick and fast and issued to local authorities, most of which were also duplicated to "The Chief

 |